Steven Eggert sent these

 |

-are repeat Crosley of the Month winners.
-Skinny
+repeat Crosley of the Month winners.
+Skinny was last Summer, but

 Paul's son, Duane, sent the following note with the photos: "This is how Skinny has went to several shows this summer!
 If I am not mistaken, it has rode 400 miles or so on the running board of the '25 Studebaker.
 Quit the sight going down the road or stopped."
 Paul also uses his stock Studebaker to tow a tailer with a Crosley on board for some shows.
 Says it stops faster with the trailer brakes. |

-Crosley of the Month last year in the restoration
+of the Month last year in the restoration process.

 Paul's Woody was a big hit at the 2010 Nationals and he could not resist this little wooden boat that was for sale at the same Nationals.
 It was built to carry extra luggage behind a small car.
 He has had a lot of fun showing them together with his two chickens Elvis and Henrietta.
 The whole package draws a lot of attention. |